Etron-RA/RetroAchievements/Tutorials/08_Challenges_Part_2/readme.md

 # Tutorial #8 – Challenges Part 2

 ## Overview
 This tutorial will show a few examples of how to create speedruns and other time related challenges.
-This is the second tutorial on challenges and it will build on the concepts introduced in tutorial #7.
+This is the second tutorial on challenges and it will build on the concepts introduced in [Tutorial #7 - Challenges Part 1](../07_Challenges_Part_1/readme.md).
 [Super Mario World](https://retroachievements.org/game/228) was chosen for this tutorial because it is a platforming game where you can replay levels after they are beaten making it perfect for reattempting a speedrun.
 Additionally, the game can be completed quickly by using secret exits to bypass the standard progression route making it possible to quickly jump to the final confrontation with Bowser.<br>
 ![Super Mario World](Super_Mario_World_Title.png)<br>

 ## Leaderboard Analogy